tail-unica/food-nexus/README.md

 ### 3. Execution Workflow

-This workflow outlines the steps to reproduce the KGEats ontology, from initial data setup to the final merged knowledge graph.
+This workflow outlines the steps to reproduce the FoodNexus ontology, from initial data setup to the final merged knowledge graph.
 Ensure you have completed the steps in "1.
 Requirements" and "2.
 Data Dependencies" before proceeding.

 1.  **Initial Data Setup:**
     *   Download the required datasets (HUMMUS preprocessed CSVs, OpenFoodFacts CSV) from their official sources, as detailed in the "Data Dependencies" section.